Your generosity allows us to continue our work rescuing and desexing the stray and unwanted street cats of Dunedin

 More about us

-We promote desexing of companion and stray cats, and aim to reduce the number of stray and unwanted cats in Dunedin.
-Our long-term aim is to have our own shelter but in the meantime, all our rescues are fostered in private homes by volunteers until they are ready for their forever homes.
+Our long-term aim is to have our own shelter but until then all of our cats and kittens are fostered in private homes until they are ready for adoption.

 Use of funds